-- the number of parcels worth £135 or less you sold within the accounting period
+- number of parcels worth £135 or less you sold

-- the rate and amount of import VAT for all parcels sent to UK buyers
+- rate and amount of import VAT for all parcels sent to UK buyers

 How to register

-Register online to report and pay the import VAT due to HMRC.
+You must register online if you choose to report and pay import VAT on parcels yourself.

-- have your business contact details - this includes the contact name, address, telephone number and email for you or your business
+- your business’s contact details - this includes your trading name (if different to your company name), a contact name, address, telephone number and email for your business

 What happens after you register

 You will be given an import VAT on parcels reference.

 The parcels reference is a combination of letters and numbers.
 It must be included in any documentation such as a customs declaration form (CN23) or airway bill that accompanies any parcels you send to UK buyers after Brexit.
 This is so parcel operators can identify that you have registered and can deliver your parcels without any delays.

 HMRC will receive data about parcels that are entering the UK.
 Parcels without the correct parcels reference may be delayed.